 Students benefit from EAL lessons in many ways.
 They may use them to assist progress in their main subjects and extra support is often beneficial to improve essay writing and research skills.
 Many students study for internationally recognised examinations such as Cambridge Preliminary or First Certificate, or the British Council’s IELTS.
 All of these are available as one year courses.
 These language skills will boost performance in other subjects.

-Our Head of EAL is also available one night a week in the boarding house to assist with academic or pastoral concerns.
+Our Director of International Students is available one night a week in the boarding house to assist with academic or pastoral concerns.
 Students can drop in to chat about any aspect of their lives.
 In addition to this EAL support is available at lunchtimes and after school.

 Students in these years are assessed on arrival and a decision is made about the best pathway.
 Some students will use EAL for support with their timetabled lessons while others will study for Cambridge Preliminary or First Certificate examinations.